Probing Majorana Bound States via Thermoelectric Transport

-where $T$ is temperature, and $W = \kappa_{0}/G_{0}$ is a constant.
+When WF law is preserved, $W = \kappa_{0}/G_{0}$ is a constant.
 Wiedemann-Franz law in presence and absence of coupled MBS has been studied before \cite{ramosweideman, ricco2018tuning}.
 For the systems studied in \cite{ricco2018tuning} and one of the systems studied in \cite{ramosweideman}, the violation in Wiedemann-Franz law occurs only when MBS are present and coupled.
 The transmission probability of a different model discussed in \cite{ramosweideman} is similar in nature to that of our model.
-In this model, the violations occur roughly at $E_{M} = \pm E_{F}$ for all values of $E_{M}$.
-However, this violation is very small and indistinguishable and the ratio $W$ remains a symmetric function of $E_{F}$.
-We will now look at the violation of WF law in our setup.\\ We plot the ratio $W = \kappa/(\sigma T)$ against Fermi energy in Fig. 4 (a).
-We observe that when MBS are absent, there is no violation, and WF law is preserved.
-However, when MBS are present, violations of WF law are observed regardless of their coupling.
-We can see that the violations occur roughly at $E_{F} \approx \pm E_{M}$, which also happens to be the point where we see a dip in the transmission probability (often referred to as the anti-resonance in the conductance \cite{ramosweideman}).
-Thus, by observing where the violation occurs, we can find the coupling strength of MBS in our setup.\\ Further, we also observe that $W$ behaves similarly as the other thermoelectric coefficients.
-We see that when $\phi = 0$, the ratio $W$ is symmetric to the reversal in Fermi energy $(E_{F})$, regardless of the coupling of MBS.
-However, when $\phi \neq 0$, $W$ is symmetric to the reversal in Fermi energy when MBS are uncoupled and asymmetric when MBS are coupled.
-Thus, we see that the symmetry in $W$ to $E_{F}$ is removed when both a non-zero flux and MBS are present.
-In Fig. 4 (b), we plot $W$ versus flux $\phi$.
+We will now look at the violation of WF law in our setup. {An important point regarding Fig. 5 (a), is that we plot the Lorenz ratio $W$ vs. coupling $E_{M}$ in the presence as well as in the absence of magnetic flux.
+We see that violations in WF law occur in the presence of MBS.
+When MBS are coupled, we see peaks in $W$ at $E_{F} = \pm E_{M}$.
+Again, this is a consequence of the splitting of the Majorana bound state to $+E_{M}$, and $-E_{M}$ states.
+Similar violations of WF law have been reported before in systems hosting MBS \cite{ramosweideman}.
+This distinct behavior of WF law in all three cases (absent, individual, and coupled MBS) has not been reported before.\\ In Fig. 5(b), $W$ is plotted as function of the Fermi energy.
+We see violations for both coupled and individual MBS.
+In Fig. 5 (c), we plot $W$ versus flux $\phi$.